tamalerhino/hands_on_linux-self_hosted_wordpress_for_linux_beginners/advanced/all_instructions_no_commands.md

     }

-Disable default nginx vhost (only the first time you set up a website) by removing(deleting) `/etc/nginx/sites-enabled/default`
+### 6. Disable default nginx vhost (only the first time you set up a website) by removing(deleting) `/etc/nginx/sites-enabled/default`

-Create the new php-fpm vhost pool config file by creating the file `/etc/php/7.4/fpm/pool.d/tutorialinux.conf` and copying the following data into it.
-Replace all occurrences of "tutorialinux" in the configuration file content below with your site name.
+### 7. Create the new php-fpm vhost pool config file by creating the file `/etc/php/7.4/fpm/pool.d/tutorialinux.conf` and copying the following data into it.

+*Replace all occurrences of "tutorialinux" in the configuration file content below with your site name.*

     [tutorialinux]